 Jessica and Mark are not new to working together from a distance having worked together last year on Sweeney Todd.
 “I love working with Mark and was ecstatic when he asked me to work with him on this project,” said Palmer.
 “Even though I knew it would be an enormous amount of work, I knew it would be a tremendous learning experience for me and everyone involved in the show.
 And the music is so stirring and masterfully written that is is an opportunity I never thought I’d see in the area, especially with a full orchestra.”

-The show features 24 actors, a full orchestra, and dancers from the Nolte Academy of Dance.
+The show features 24 actors and a full orchestra.
 “I am so impressed with the calibre of talent in the Corridor, “says Baer.
 “Our team is working hard to put together a show that will engage and captivate Corridor audiences and bring the story of CHESS to life.”

 CHESS In Concert runs one weekend, February 9-11 at the Coralville Center for the Performing Arts.
 Get your tickets today for what is sure to be a memorable show.